aaronNGi/jj/README.md

 > **Note:** Using `raw` to message or notice a channel or user results in
 >           the message not being printed locally (to the log file).
 It
 >           could be used to auth with services to prevent passwords from
->           being written to the logs in plain text.
+>           being written to the logs.

  Environment Variables